Find A Concert

 His later sets of duos and sonatas for two recorders (performed on recorder and violin) demonstrate the maturity of a genius with spontaneous and flowing style, creating a perfect blend of invention, harmony and form with minimal resources.

-Duo III in b minor
+Duo No. 3 in B minor

-Sonata No: 3 in G major
+Sonata No. 3 in G

 Zefira Valova baroque violin